jscutlery/convoyr/README.md

 }
 ```

-It's also possible to define a plugin using a class.
+It's also possible to define a plugin using an ES6 class.

 ```ts
 import { HttpExtPlugin, HandlerArgs } from '@http-ext/core';